Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Measuring Structural Group Unfairness

 We define the group control or group betweenness $\Bt(S_i)$ as the average of the controls of all the nodes in $S_i$, \emph{i.e.}:

-and is bounded by $1\leq \Bt(S_i) \leq \text{vol}(S_i)/|S_i|$, being $\text{vol}(S_i)/|S_i|$ the average degree of the group $S_i$ (see \cref{app:thm:groupcontrolbounds}).
+and is bounded by $1\leq \Bt(S_i) \leq \text{vol}(S_i)/|S_i|$, being $\text{vol}(S_i)/|S_i|$ the average degree of the group $S_i$ (see Theorem~\ref{app:thm:groupcontrolbounds}).
 Note that the sum of all $R_{uv}$ for all nodes in a graph is constant at $|\mathcal{V}|-1$ and it is independent of the number of edges~\citep{klein1993resistance}.
 If an edge is added, removed or modified in the graph, all $R_{uv}$ are updated accordingly such that their sum remains constant.
-The sum and the average control of all nodes in the graph are also constant with values $\sum_{u\in\mathcal{V}} \Bt(u) = 2|V|-2$ and $\mathbb{E}_{u\sim \mathcal{V}}[\Bt(u)] = 2-\frac{2}{|\mathcal{V}|}$, respectively, independently of the number of edges (see \cref {app:sec:groupcontrol} for more details).
+The sum and the average control of all nodes in the graph are also constant with values $\sum_{u\in\mathcal{V}} \Bt(u) = 2|V|-2$ and $\mathbb{E}_{u\sim \mathcal{V}}[\Bt(u)] = 2-\frac{2}{|\mathcal{V}|}$, respectively, independently of the number of edges (see Appendix~\ref {app:sec:groupcontrol} for more details).
 Consequently, the control of a node or group of nodes is distributed among the nodes in the network and cannot be optimized for every node/group in the graph by adding more edges: if a node or group of nodes increase their control over the information flow in the graph, they must do so at the cost of reducing the control of other nodes.
+Figure \ref{fig:metrics-example} illustrates the three proposed measures of individual and group social capital.

-\subsection{Structural group unfairness}
+\subsection{Structural Group Unfairness}

-To study disparities in the distribution of social capital in the network, we define the groups of nodes $S_i$ according to their values of a sensitive attribute $i \in SA=\{sa_1, sa_2, \dots, sa_{|SA|}\}$, which is a categorical variable with $|SA|$ possible values that refer to a socially relevant concept, such as sex, age, gender, religion or race.
+To study disparities in the distribution of social capital in the network, we define groups of nodes in the network $S_i$ according to the values of a sensitive attribute $i \in SA=\{sa_1, sa_2, \dots, sa_{|SA|}\}$, which is a categorical variable with $|SA|$ possible values referring to a socially relevant concept, such as sex, age, gender, religion or race.
 We denote the value of the sensitive attribute of a node $v$ as $SA(v)$.
 For instance, if $SA$ is sex with three possible values, $SA$=\{male, female, non-binary\}, the groups $S_{\text{male}}$, $S_{\text{female}}$ and $S_{\text{non-binary}}$ are the set of nodes whose sex is labeled as male, female and non-binary, respectively.